catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 .. code-block:: bash

-  $ kubectl create -f storage.yaml
+  $ kubectl create -f storage1.yaml
+  storageclass.storage.k8s.io/block-storage-class created

 Next create a definition file for a PersistentVolumeClaim using the new storage class.
 As there is only the one storage class we can omit naming it in